pyston/pyston_v1/README.md

 Pyston is a new, under-development Python implementation built using LLVM and modern JIT techniques with the goal of achieving good performance.

 We have a small website [pyston.org](http://pyston.org/), which for now just hosts the mailing lists and the [blog](http://blog.pyston.org/).
 We have two mailing lists: [pyston-dev@](http://lists.pyston.org/cgi-bin/mailman/listinfo/pyston-dev) for development-related discussions, and [pyston-announce@](http://lists.pyston.org/cgi-bin/mailman/listinfo/pyston-announce) which is for wider announcements (new releases, major project changes).
+We also have a [gitter chat room](https://gitter.im/dropbox/pyston) where most discussion takes place.

 ### Current state

-Pyston should be considered in early alpha: it "works" in that it can successfully run Python code, but it is still quite far from being useful for end-users.
+Pyston should be considered in alpha: it "works" in that it can successfully run Python code, but it is still quite far from being useful for end-users.

 Currently, Pyston targets Python 2.7, only runs on x86_64 platforms, and only has been tested on Ubuntu.
 Support for more platforms -- along with Python 3 compatibility -- is desired but currently not on the roadmap.